faridcher/ml-course/README.md

 - `jsonlite` and `httr` packages are needed for submission.

-Last but not the least is the Octave/Matlab `pinv` function.
-There is a `ginv` function in `MASS` package that doesn't produce the same exact result of Octave/Matlab `pinv`.
-Therefore a slightly modified version of MASS `ginv` is included in the starter codes. `MASS` package is not needed to be installed.
+- `pinv.R`: The `ginv` function, generalized inverse, in `MASS` package doesn't produce the same exact result of the Matlab `pinv` (pseudo-inverse). `pinv.R` is the modified version of MASS `ginv` to produce the same effect of the MATLAB `pinv`.
+For more info see [the stackoverflow discussion](http://stackoverflow.com/questions/36391548/r-ginv-and-matlab-pinv-produce-different-results)

+- `lbfgsb3_.R`: Certain optimization tasks could only be solved using `lbfgsb3` package, yet there are a few bugs in this packages.
+The purpose of `lbfgsb3_.R` is to address these bugs, which is used for exercise 4 and 8.
+Beware that `fmincg`/`fminunc` optimization functions in Matlab takes one function as input and computes cost and gradient simultaneously.
+However, cost and gradient functions MUST be supplied into `optim` or `lbfgsb3` functions individually.

 Before starting to code, install the following packages:
 `install.packages(c('rgl','lbfgsb3','SnowballC','raster','jsonlite', 'httr'))`

+Note that you don't have to do anything mentioned above, just be informed.

 ## Submission
 After completing each assignment, `source` the `submit.r` and type `submit()` in the R console.

-I submitted my solutions to Coursera for testing and the scores were 100%.
+I submitted the solutions to Coursera for testing and the scores were 100%.
 Please report any problem with submission.

 ## Screen-shots
 A few screen-shots of the plots produced in R: